floresbakker/htmlvoc/README.md

 python RDF2HTML.py
 ```

 D. Go to the output folder in htmlvoc\Tools\RDF2HTML\Output and grab your HTML-file(s).
-Additionally included are Turtle-file(s) (*.ttl) that contain the serialized the html:fragment properties for the very same HTML-document.
+Additionally included are Turtle-file(s) (*.ttl) that contain the serialized 'html:fragment' properties for the very same HTML-document and the HTML-elements it contains.

 ### Known issues